November 7, 2011

-Sadly, man does not seem to change very much, and we still have a need for self-defense, but the circumstances do change and our tactics and training must change as well.
+Sadly, man does not seem to change very much; greed, power, jealousy and hatred remain, and we still have a need for self-defense, but the circumstances do change and our tactics and training must change as well.
 We cannot fight today's fight with yesterday's techniques.

 In Israel we have had a need for hand-to-hand combat since the very beginning.
 Our training is based on our reality.
 During the early years; 1930's, 40's and early 50's, the Arabs often attacked using sticks, axes, swords and blunt objects.
 The Jewish community did not have "live" weapons such as hand-guns or rifles.
 What they did have was sticks.

 Early Kapap Training, Israel

 The art of the stick developed.
 In Hebrew this was called Kapap, which stands for "Krav Panim mul Panim" (Face to Face Combat).
 The main focus of Kapap was use of various sticks.
 This suited the times very well.
 In the hands of a trained Kapap fighter the stick became a formidable weapon of self-defense.
 Older men have told me stories how they always took their sticks with them on hikes and trips.
 Often they would be confronted by hostile Arabs.
 The stick proved effective in stopping attacks and in earning the respect of the local Arabs.